iq-coryp/documentation-testing/pages/api/glossary.md

 ### Credit Account

-A type of Account where debits increase the Account's balance.
+A type of Account where credits increase the Account's balance.

 ### Debit Account

-A type of Account where credits decrease the Account's balance.
+A type of Account where debits increase the Account's balance.

 ### Hero Shot